Astún: The resort

-It has 39 km of marked pistes, it is one of the most modern resorts of the Pyrenees.
-The highest point is La Raca peak, 2300 m AMSL, with a vertical drop of 600 m.
+The resort has 39 km of marked pistes, and is one of the most modern resorts of the Pyrenees.
+The highest point is La Raca peak, 2300m AMSL, with a vertical drop of 600m.

-The base of the resort is a purpose-built town which includes several hotels and apartments and is situated at 1700 m AMSL.
-From there the main chair lifts provide access for the resort.
+The base of the resort is a purpose-built town which includes several hotels and apartments and is situated at 1700m AMSL.
+From there the main chairlifts provide access for the resort.
 The resort itself occupies two different high mountain valleys, defining two sectors: La Raca - Sarrios, and Truchas.
-Each sector is accessed from the base of the resort using a chair lift.
+Each sector is accessed from the base of the resort using a chairlift.

 Astún offers a joint ski pass with the neighbouring resort of Candanchú.